birknergard/trump-thoughts/README.md

 - Multiple GET requests (tone, topic or tone&&topic) with a single method

 ### Frontend

-- grey out logging
-- make topic filter update api call with the api/topic call instead of default
-- Error text for when field isnt filled (create)
-- consistent preview placholders ("No tone" and "a topic" look inconsistent)
-- Preview doesnt reset after submit
 - link back to main on NotFound page

 - Implement icons for navbar